OneBraveHero/OneBraveHero/README.md

 # Hi there 👋
 <hr>
 <div align="left">
-  I am looking for a job as a junior web developer
+  I am a web developer
  </br>
 <!-- ![React](https://img.shields.io/badge/<LABEL>-React-<COLOR>?label=&color=D8D9CF&logo=React&labelColor=191825) -->
 I used to work as a chemist in a petroleum company.
 On my time off work I am studying to become a professional web developer.
 Right now I am seeking for oppourtunities to collaborate and work on exciting new projects 🔭!